X

 What immediately stands out with Crow-Armstrong is his elite combination of speed, athleticism, and defense.
 This guy is going to win more than one Gold Glove award in his career and currently sports a 97th-percentile sprint speed.
 He's only been caught on four of his 30 stolen base attempts this season and has an 86% success rate in his first 64 stolen base attempts in the Majors.
 With his elite speed, willingness to run, and high efficiency, Crow-Armstrong should be an annual threat to eclipse 40 steals.

 As for his contributions with the bat, Crow-Armstrong isn't one to wow you with a savant page full of red sliders.
 His barrel rate is near-elite at 13.6%, but his 89.4 mph AVG EV and 42% hard-hit rate, while above average, don't stand out.
-But what Crow-Armstrong does better than most hitters in baseball is maximize his above-average power by hitting the ball at ideal angles, as evident by his 20.9° average launch angle, 67.8% Air Rate, and 28% Pull-Air Rate.
+But what Crow-Armstrong does better than most hitters in baseball is maximize his above-average power by hitting the ball at ideal angles, as evidenced by his 20.9° average launch angle, 67.8% Air Rate, and 28% Pull-Air Rate.
 Crow-Armstrong being an annual threat for 30 homers shouldn't surprise anyone.

 Byron Buxton, Minnesota Twins

 Baseball is just a little bit more fun when Byron Buxton is healthy and excelling as he has so far this season.
-Buxton is already up to 19 home runs and 15 steals in 309 plate appearances along with 52 RBI, 55 runs scored, and a .268/.333/.536 slash line.
+Buxton is already up to 19 home runs and 15 steals in 309 plate appearances, along with 52 RBI, 55 runs scored, and a .268/.333/.536 slash line.
 You could make a case for this being Buxton's most productive offensive season since way back in 2017, which is also the last time he exceeded 400 plate appearances.

 As usual, Buxton is hitting the ball hard this season with a 15.2% barrel rate, 91.3 mph AVG EV, and a 53.3% hard-hit rate.
 All three of those rank in the top 25% of hitters so far this season.
 Buxton has also increased his zone contact rate from 77.5% to 80.3% and his overall contact rate from 67.9% to 70.1% while dropping his chase rate by 5%.
 He's still a below-average contact hitter and always has been.
 But it's encouraging to see those metrics tick up this season.